Academic Medicine: April 2022 - Volume 97 - Issue 4 - p 476-477

 This study examines whether there are group differences in milestone ratings submitted by program directors working with clinical competency committees based on gender for internal medicine residents and whether women and men rated similarly on subsequent in-training and certification examinations.

-Academic Medicine: November 2020 - Volume 95 - Issue 11S - p S89-S94
+Academic Medicine: Volume 95 - Issue 11S - Pages S89-S94

 Semiannually, U.S. pediatrics residency programs report resident milestone levels to the Accreditation Council for Graduate Medical Education (ACGME).
 The Pediatrics Milestones Assessment Collaborative (PMAC) developed workplace-based assessments of 2 inferences.
 The authors compared learner and program variance in PMAC scores with ACGME milestones.